Horst Köhler: Career in the civil service

 Köhler joined the civil service in 1976, when he was employed in the Federal Ministry of Economics.
 In 1981, he was employed in the Staatskanzlei des Landes Schleswig-Holstein (chancellery of the state government of Schleswig-Holstein) under Minister-president Gerhard Stoltenberg.

 On 1 October 1982, Helmut Kohl (CDU) became Chancellor of Germany.
 He formed the First Kohl cabinet.
-Upon Stoltenberg's recommendation (who was Federal Finance Minister in Kohl's first, second and third cabinet until 21 April 1989), Köhler was made head of Stoltenberg's office in the Federal Ministry of Finance.
+Upon Stoltenberg's recommendation (who was Federal Finance Minister in Kohl's first, second and third cabinets until 21 April 1989), Köhler was made head of Stoltenberg's office in the Federal Ministry of Finance.
 Köhler rose to Director General for financial policy and federal industrial interests in 1987.
-In 1989 he became Director General for currency and credit.
+In 1989, he became Director General for currency and credit.

 Secretary of State in the Ministry of Finance

 A member of the CDU from 1981, Köhler was Secretary of State in the Federal Ministry of Finance from 1990 to 1993, and as such, the administrative head of the Ministry and the deputy of the Federal Minister of Finance (Theodor Waigel).
 In that capacity, he served as a "sherpa" (personal representative) for Chancellor Helmut Kohl, preparing G7 summits and other international economic conferences.
 As secretary of state, Köhler negotiated both the German–German monetary union and the final withdrawal of Soviet troops from the GDR in 1994.
 In addition, he was chief negotiator for the Maastricht Treaty on European Monetary Union, which led to the creation of the euro as the Union's single currency.

-Köhler also played a central role in organizing the enormously expensive privatization of state businesses (VEB) in Eastern Germany.
+Köhler also played a central role in organising the enormously expensive privatisation of state businesses (VEB) in Eastern Germany.
 He organized the Treuhand, the agency charged with selling 11,000 aged and moribund VEBs.

 Career in banking 1993–2000

-Between 1993 and 1998 he served as president of the association of savings banks in Germany, Deutscher Sparkassen- und Giroverband.
+Between 1993 and 1998, he served as president of the association of savings banks in Germany, Deutscher Sparkassen- und Giroverband.

-In September 1998 Köhler was appointed president of the European Bank for Reconstruction and Development, and settled in London, where the headquarters of the bank is located.
+In September 1998, Köhler was appointed president of the European Bank for Reconstruction and Development, and settled in London, where the headquarters of the bank is located.
 The EBRD then was facing annual losses of US$305 million, largely due to the 1998 Russian financial crisis.
 He took stock of the situation, then began to refocus the EBRD's notoriously lax investment policies and tighten up on opulence at the bank itself.
 At the same time, he was widely reputed to clash with his American vice president, Charles Frank, and other EBRD officials reportedly complained about his temper and management style.